Cathodic protection: Automobiles

-The test results, as reported to and validated by the Competition Bureau, demonstrated that the Auto Saver module being tested was able to cause a shift, in the negative direction, in the electrochemical corrosion potential of the iron in the steel panels, proving the attainment of cathodic protection and the resulting slowdown of the oxidation process of the iron (rust formation).
-A visual inspection of both galvanized and non-galvanized test panels showed a significant reduction in the appearance of rust compared to the control panels (not connected to the protection module), consistent with the observed cathodic shift in the electrochemical potential measurements obtained on the panels during the tests.

-A second company, Canadian Auto Preservation Inc., was also able to satisfy the Competition Bureau proving that the testing of its Electromagnetically Induced Corrosion Control Technology (EICCT) was adequate and proper.
-The testing of that module, which relied on a methodology very similar to that used by Auto Saver, also produced a shift, in the negative direction, in the electrochemical corrosion potential of the iron galvanized automotive steel panels, consistent with the attainment of cathodic protection.
-A peer review article alluding to the efficacy of the Final Coat technology in inhibiting corrosion on automobiles was published in 2017.

-The results achieved by both these electronic corrosion inhibitor devices point to the need for further research and testing in order to better understand how these devices are able to generate a shift in the potential of the metal panels, i.e., a cathodic effect, in the absence of a continuous electrolytic path required to close the electrical circuit between the positive and the negative poles, in accordance with accepted principles of cathodic protection.

 Testing

 Electrode potential is measured with reference electrodes.
-Copper-copper sulphate electrodes are used for structures in contact with soil or fresh water.
+Copper–copper sulphate electrodes are used for structures in contact with soil or fresh water.
 Silver/silver chloride/seawater electrodes or pure zinc electrodes are used for seawater applications.
 The methods are described in EN 13509:2003 and NACE TM0497 along with the sources of error in the voltage that appears on the display of the meter.
 Interpretation of electrode potential measurements to determine the potential at the interface between the anode of the corrosion cell and the electrolyte requires training and cannot be expected to match the accuracy of measurements done in laboratory work.

 Problems

 Production of hydrogen

 A side effect of improperly applied cathodic protection is the production of atomic hydrogen, leading to its absorption in the protected metal and subsequent hydrogen embrittlement of welds and materials with high hardness.
 Under normal conditions, the atomic hydrogen will combine at the metal surface to create hydrogen gas, which cannot penetrate the metal.
 Hydrogen atoms, however, are small enough to pass through the crystalline steel structure, and can lead in some cases to hydrogen embrittlement.